Test template with your data

 Note

-So once your template is ready, select the configuration wizard’s Testing mode and DOCX as output.
+So once your template is ready, verify that you are using Test mode and click Settings.

 Template testing mode